solliancenet/dp-203-v2/Instructions/Labs/04/README.md

 ### Task 3: Configure data lake security - Role-Based Access Control (RBAC)

-1. Open the `synapse-in-a-day-demos` Azure resource group.
+1. Open the Azure resource group for this lab, which contains the Synapse Analytics workspace.

 2. Open the default data lake storage account.